 In the face of climate change, working to improve levels of poverty, inequality and environmental degradation, while also understanding the connections between climate change and actionable policy and development, is a matter of urgency.
 It requires a process to engage our most vulnerable people – those people who are already facing climate change impacts that pose severe threats to their lives and livelihoods.

-For CRM, a people-centred co-production and co-creation framework is essential in developing appropriate adaptation and mitigation strategies and plans (Figure 1).
+For CRM, a people-centred co-production and co-creation framework is essential in developing appropriate adaptation and mitigation strategies and plans.
 The entire process of CRM and determination of adaptation targets needs to engage all stakeholders at a national and local level, including both public and private actors, and particularly communities that are expected to suffer from stresses brought about by climate change hazards.
 Only meaningful dialogue will ensure that the institutional system meets its targets set out in the Paris Rulebook.

 Urgency